Daytona Lagoon: Pelican's Drift (Lazy River)

 Much like a lazy river, this river goes around the Castaway Bay.

 Castaway Bay

-A large themed play structure with 4 slides for the children.
-Water shooting nozzles, climbing nets and a bucket that has the Daytona Lagoon logo that dumps 1,000 gallons of water every 2 minutes.
+A large themed play structure with 4 slides for children.
+Water shooting nozzles, climbing nets and a bucket with the Daytona Lagoon logo that dumps 1,000 gallons of water every 2 minutes.

 Treasure Lagoon wave pool

 500,000 gallons of water that goes into a wave every couple of minutes.